 Partner opportunity management

 Supporting co-selling initiatives is a core part of PRM.
 The ability to register deals, distribute leads, and apply custom business rules for qualifying, ranking, and scoring leads is critical in driving indirect sales growth.
-The multitiered, multifaceted approach is what differentiates the functionality from CRM systems.
+The multitiered, multifaceted approach is what differentiates the functionality of a PRM from CRM systems.
 Collaboration mechanisms from the brand to the partner through the entire sales cycle and partner support for the customer buying journey are key differentiators of leading partner programs.

 Partner marketing management

-Solutions support local partners’ co-marketing initiatives with the setup of MDF, co-op funding, and through-channel marketing functionality such as cobranded assets, email, social, search, or syndicated content — hallmarks of a best-in-class
+Solutions support local partners’ co-marketing initiatives with the setup of MDF, co-op funding, and through-channel marketing functionality such as cobranded assets, email, social, search, or syndicated content — hallmarks of a best-in-class channel marketing strategy.

 Business intelligence & channel data management